pyrsmk/Olive/README.md

 Olive 0.24.0
 ============

-Olive is a database library that aims to handle several database types with one simple procedural API.
-It is designed for small to medium projects that don't need to be highly optimized because the API just supports the common database tasks.
+Olive is a database library that aims to handle several databases with one simple API.
+It is designed for small to medium projects that don't need to be highly optimized because the API just supports the common tasks.

 This project is a proof-of-concept that can be useful for many developers.

-Even if you can switch between different database types (like MySQL or MongoDB) with the same project and the same data structure, I __do not__ encourage anyone to do it.
+Even if you can switch between different database types (like MySQL and MongoDB) with the same project and the same data structure, I __do not__ encourage anyone to do it.
 Each database system has its own pros and cons and you should choose wisely what to use for your needs.
-Moreover, some methods on the API can be greedy, like `join()` with MongoDB which runs one additional request per join to retrieve data and then merges it with PHP.
-MongoDB is relation-less and [should not be used with relational data structures](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/).
+Moreover, some methods on the API can be greedy, like `join()` with MongoDB which runs one additional request per join to retrieve data.

-But if for some reason you fucking don't care, or you only need a nice API, then let's go!
+Please not that MongoDB is relation-less and [should not be used with relational data structures](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/).

 Installation
 ------------

-Pick up the source or install it with [Composer](https://getcomposer.org/) :

 ```json
 composer require pyrsmk/olive